dengwanc/Tiger/README.md

 # Contribution Guide

-> This list is ordered as importance
+> This list is ordered by importance

 - Issue template
 - Pull request template